© Val d'Isere

 Avaline TraX Challenge

 A number of ski races take place in Val d'Isère in January.
-First off is the Millet Avaline TraX Challenge.
-Get involved in a night ski touring race that is open to all, comprising a 500m ascent up the Solaise face, departing from Place des Dolomites early evening.
+First off is the Avaline TraX Challenge.
+Get involved in a night ski touring race that is open to all, comprising a 480m ascent up to the Folie Douce, departing from La Daille early evening.
 Participants will set off in 20-second intervals for a timed ascent.
 There is free mulled wine afterwards.
 Headlamp obligatory, plus medical certificate for those not registered with FFME/FFCAM.

 Nighttime cross-country ski race